LLNL/nfs-directory-source/doc/troubleshooting.md

 ## ZooKeeper CONNECTED over and over

-ZooKeeper transactions are stateless, so a ZooKeeper connection is kept alive by sending "heartbeat" signals from the client to the server.
+A ZooKeeper connection is kept alive by sending "heartbeat" signals from the client to the server.
 After a certain length of time passes between heartbeats, a ZooKeeper connection is closed.
 The Sonar directory source connector uses ZooKeeper through the Apache Curator API, and its timeout is set to be really